willmorrison1/daRt/README.md

 #### Option 2: Load data in sections and process each section

-Do the same analysis as when loading all data at once (Option 1), but process each band separately to save on memory usage.
+Do Option 1 analysis but with data processed for each band separately to save on memory usage.

 ``` r
 sF <- simulationFilter(product = "rb3D",